 For Australian CFDs traders, IG is considered one of the top brokerage options.
 The broker has been operating in Australia for over 15 years.
 The following IG markets CFD trading review focuses on the key features offered by IG, costs and customer service.

 One of the things that set IG apart is the impressive diversity of different underlying assets it offers traders the opportunity to trade as CFDs.
 In addition to the usual lineup of shares, indices, Forex and commodities, IG CFD trading let traders open positions on cryptocurrencies, bonds and even ETFs.
-Below is a basic overview of some of the products in major categories.
+Below is a basic overview of some products in major categories.
 Because of IG’s large asset list, however, these examples are far from comprehensive.

 One of the main categories in IG CFD trading is shares.
 CFDs based on individual stocks are often the first category that new traders will enter into if they have previous experience in the traditional markets.
 Share-based CFDs are, however, great for any trader.
 A few of the stocks that IG bases CFD products on include: